 Things to Do in Santiago Atitlan

 To our surprise, there were many things to do in Santiago Atitlan.
-We weren’t able to check off our bucket list entirely, especially considering there are two awesome volcano hikes that depart from this town.
+We weren’t even able to check off all of our bucket list items, especially considering two awesome volcano hikes depart from this town.

-Nevertheless, the best way to visit Santiago Atitlan in one day is to hire a local guide who can take you around to Santiago’s top attractions (within and nearby the town).
+Nevertheless, the best way to visit Santiago Atitlan in one day is to hire a local guide who can take you to Santiago’s top attractions, both within town and nearby.

 Prices for guides vary, but we found that the further away from the dock you walk the cheaper the prices get.

-We ended up extending our tour to include 2-3 more attractions, including a weaving workshop that was open, and the total price came to Q150 (duration: 2 – 2.5 hours).
+We ended up extending our tour to include 2-3 more attractions, adding on an open weaving workshop, for a total price of Q150 (duration: 2 – 2.5 hours).

 That said, here is what we were able to do and see on our tour around town!

-Note: You could visit most of these places on your own but you will need to pay separate fares for tuk-tuks to pick you up and drop you off at each location, considering that the town is quite big.
-The benefit of doing a tour is that you get explanations of everything.
-The tour was in Spanish and he spoke slowly and clearly enough for us to understand everything.
+Note: You could visit most of these places on your own, but you’ll need to pay separate fares for tuk-tuks to pick you up and drop you off at each location.
+Considering that the town is quite big, the cost could easily add up.
+The benefit of doing a tour is that you get explanations of everything, and you won’t have to worry about hailing a tuk-tuk multiple times.
+Although the tour was in Spanish, our guide spoke slowly and clearly enough for us to understand everything.

 1. Visiting the Maximón Deity in a Local’s Home